labgem/microscope-user-doc/docs/content/search/keywords.rst

 * **IntegronFinder results**: will return genes of your selected sequence being part of an integron predicted by IntegronFinder.
 * **MacSyFinder results**: will return genes of your selected sequence being part of a macromolecular system predicted by MacSyFinder.
 * **Prophages**: will return genes of your selected sequence being part of a prophage region predicted by Phigaro.
-* **Defense Systems**: wiil return genes of your selected sequence being part of a defense system predicted by DefenseFinder.
+* **Defense Systems**: will return genes of your selected sequence being part of a defense system predicted by DefenseFinder.
 * **PanRGP results**: will return genes of your selected sequence being part of a region of genomic plasticity predicted by :ref:`panRGP`.

 Note that a few specific organisms use taylored datasets.